 XX interface: Interface between the A-IoT RAN and the A-IoT CN on which certain A-IoT specific functions are performed.

-Editor’s Note 7: The functions represented by the XX interfaces are FFS.
-It is also FFS whether this interface represents a new logical interface or is equal to NG.
-E.g. for topology 1 it may only represent a single interface instance, e.g. a new interface between A-IoT RAN and A-IoT CN, for topology 2 it might represent either 2 interface instances, one instance for NG and one instance “XX” for a new interface between A-IoT CN and A-IoT RAN, or one instance for NG alone.
+NOTE x: The functions represented by the XX interfaces and whether this interface represents a new logical interface or is equal to NG needs further discussion in normative phase.
+E.g., for topology 1 it may only represent a single interface instance, e.g., a new interface between A-IoT RAN and A-IoT CN, for topology 2 it might represent either 2 interface instances, one instance for NG and one instance “XX” for a new interface between A-IoT CN and A-IoT RAN, or one instance for NG alone.

 Common reader function: A function that communicates with the A-IoT device by means of A-IoT radio.